tamachine/multi-tenant-backend/README.md

 You can now access the server at http://localhost:8000

+## API token

+There is an API to be consumed from the front-end.

+To create a token to access the api run:

+    php artisan web:create-token

+If your user has a developer role, you'll be able to check the API docs from the administration panel.

 ## Translations

 Translations are stored in database using https://github.com/spatie/laravel-translation-loader package.
 With this package, all laravel 'trans' function are available.
 You can mix using language files and the database.
 If a translation is present in both a file and the database, the database version will be returned.